Particular/Particular.Packaging/README.md

 # Particular.Packaging

-Note: This package only works with csproj based packaging!
+Note: This package only works with csproj-based packaging!

 ## Usage